-4.10 Physical Education
+4.9 Physical Education

 All pupils access PE lessons at our School with physical well-being being seen as a priority.
-Lessons mostly take place on the Multi-Use Games Area but some may also take place off-site e.g. swimming.
-We also offer PE as an option subject at KS4-5 for those pupils who would like to pursue a related qualification.
+Lessons mostly take place at a local leisure centre and may also take place off-site e.g. swimming.

-4.11 PSHE, Citizenship and Careers Education
+4.10 PSHE, Citizenship and Careers Education